Planeman/5271-Exercises/hw1/sploit4/readme4.txt

 Since doing this requires us knowing the exact addresses for main's stack we cannot take a simple guess approach as for other overflows.
 For this we have a python program which runs bcvs with mock input under gdb and obtains a good guess for the frame address in main (%ebp).
-We then during the attack we try frame addresses in 16byte increments out from here in either direction.
-Usually we hit the correct address within one offset fromt he guess.
+Then the attack script tries the attack on bcvs using different frame addresses in increments of 16 bytes out from our guess in either direction.
+Usually we hit the correct address within one offset from the guess.

 Sploit4 Step-by-Step